-DFB-Pokal Final Postponed

-The DFB-Pokal final has been postponed indefinitely due to the coronavirus pandemic.
+DFB-Pokal final postponed

-Scheduled to take place at the Olympiastadion in Berlin on May 23, the game was officially postponed on Friday.
+Scheduled to take place at the Olympiastadion in Berlin on 24 May (AEST), the game was officially postponed on Friday.

-Bayern Munich are due to host Eintracht Frankfurt and FC Saarbrucken are scheduled to take on Bayer Leverkusen in the semi-finals.
+Bayern Munich is due to host Eintracht Frankfurt and FC Saarbrucken is scheduled to take on Bayer Leverkusen in the semi-finals.

 In a statement, German Football Association (DFB) president Fritz Keller said: "The DFB-Pokal final, in particular, as the glamorous final and highlight of every season, lives from the unique atmosphere in the stadium and from the flair in Berlin and both are decisively shaped by the fans.